frigbot/forks-sdk-nrf/samples/bluetooth/mesh/ble_peripheral_lbs_coex/README.rst

 Overview
 ********

-The purpose of this sample is to showcase an application where a peripheral can operate independently of Bluetooth mesh.
+The purpose of this sample is to showcase an application where another Bluetooth LE service can operate independently of Bluetooth mesh.
 It combines the features of the :ref:`peripheral_lbs` sample and the :ref:`bluetooth_mesh_light` sample into a single application.

 The :ref:`lbs_readme` controls the state of a LED and monitors the state of a button on the device.